 In short, being a germaphobe is a surefire way to put a pathogenic bacterial bulls-eye on your forehead.

 I’m not in any way saying don’t wash your hands or maintain a clean atmosphere in your home!

-I’m simply trying to to drive home the point that bacteria, like everything else, come in a good and a bad variety.
-The good news is that most of the are good.
+I’m simply trying to drive home the point that bacteria, like everything else, come in a good and a bad variety.
+The good news is that most of them are good.

 Without the beneficial guys to fight back, you are at the mercy of any pathogen that comes your way.
 Trying to avoid them by being addicted to hand sanitizer won’t work either.

 There are actually 10 times more bacterial cells in your body than human cells!
 Our skin and every tissue of the body is crawling with bacteria all the time.
 Of course, bacterial cells are much smaller than human cells, which is how this fact generally goes unnoticed.

 Learning to cultivate the bacteria that are beneficial to your health by regularly eating fermented foods that encourage their growth is absolutely essential to keeping disease and infections at bay.
 It is also crucial to recovering quickly when you do fall ill.